pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='example1'></a>Example 1: What packages and CVEs does a specific image contain?

-To query an image scan for vulnerabilities, you need the image's digest, which you can get from the image scan resource.
+To query an image scan for vulnerabilities, you need the image digest value, which you can get from the image scan resource.

-### Find an image's digest
+### Find an image digest value

-Find an image's digest using Supply Chain Tools - Scan 2.0 or Supply Chain Tools - Scan Pre-2.0.
+Find an image digest value using Supply Chain Tools - Scan 2.0 or Supply Chain Tools - Scan Pre-2.0.

-#### Find an image's digest using Supply Chain Tools - Scan 2.0
+#### Find an image digest using Supply Chain Tools - Scan 2.0

-When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.
+When using Supply Chain Tools - Scan 2.0, find the image digest value by looking inside the corresponding image vulnerability scan custom resource.

 To get a list of image vulnerability scans, run: